By SA Forum Members

-Pizza Gift Cards: If you like a particular pizza brand that offers gift cards, check eBay.
-Many times you can get gift cards there for under face value saving you money on top of any other discounts you find.
+Pizza Gift Cards: If you prefer a particular pizza brand that offers gift cards, check eBay.
+Many times you can get gift cards there for under face value — saving you money on top of any other discounts you find.

 Buy In Volume: Many pizza businesses have volume discounts such as buy one get the next one for $5.
 If you don’t mind cold pizza or reheated pizza, purchasing in volume will guarantee some leftovers that can make for an inexpensive lunch the next day.

 Buy a ‘theme’ pizza: Rather than ordering your toppings ala carte, try a theme pizza (i.e. Supreme, Veggie, Meat, etc).
 The overall price of a ‘theme’ pizza is frequently lower than if you had ordered the same pizza and the toppings individually.
 If you have a good relationship with your local pizzeria, they’re more likely to honor special requests such as “I’d like a large Supreme pizza, but could we get no olives on one half of it?”

 Plain Cheese Please: Order a plain cheese pizza and add your own additional toppings at home.